BSc Mathematics and Computer Science

 - Joint Honours: For some combinations of disciplines, it may be possible to vary the number of credits taken from the standard 60+60 pattern.
 Students should consult the relevant Programme Directors.
 The School of Computer Science will generally allow between 40 and 80 credits of Computer Science to be taken, at least 20 of which must be from taught modules (i.e. modules other than the Computer Science Project).

 - Optional Modules: Not all options may be available in any particular year.
 Some option combinations are only available if the timetable permits.
 As students may have to make preliminary option choices before timetables are available, changes may be needed later if there are clashes.
-In selecting options, students are responsible for checking pre-requisite and co-requisite information requirements.
-Students must consult with School of Mathematics regarding any optional modules before confirming their choices with BOTH schools.
+In selecting options, students need to pay attention to pre- and co-requisites.

 - Degree Classification: Refer to the University Regulations for further information on the general rules governing degree classification.
 It is a specific requirement of this programme that students pass the Computer Science Project in order to be awarded an Honours Degree.

 - BSc Mathematics and Computer Science with an Industrial Year

 - MSci Mathematics and Computer Science with an Industrial Year